-A joint effort between Purdue Agriculture and the USDA Agricultural Research Service,develops new knowledge, technologies, and systems to prevent chemical and microbial contamination of foods.
+A joint effort between Purdue Agriculture and the USDA Agricultural Research Service to develop new knowledge, technologies, and systems to prevent chemical and microbial contamination of foods.

-Home for GTAP (Global Trade Analysis Project), a global network of researchers and policymakers conducting quantitative analysis of international policy issues to improve the quality of global economy-wide analysis through education and by developing analytical databases, economic models, and innovative methodologies.
+The publicly funded, university-based home for GTAP (Global Trade Analysis Project), a global network of researchers and policymakers conducting quantitative analysis of international policy issues.
+Its purpose is to improve the quality of global economy-wide analysis through education and by developing analytical databases, economic models, and innovative methodologies.

 Center for Rural Development

-Brings together university resources to assist the public and private sector as they work toward solving rural community problems and provides a broad range of educational programs that contribute to development of Indiana’s human and physical capital.
+Brings together university resources to assist the public and private sector as they work toward solving rural community problems.
+Provides a broad range of educational programs that contribute to development of Indiana’s human and physical capital.